See also Learning Life’s Citizen Diplomacy International.

 - Learn about international citizen diplomacy, family life, and the issues impacting families worldwide.

-- Contribute to international family diplomacy to give voice to families for a more caring world.
+- Help give voice to families for a more caring world.

-- As a paying DDC member, advance FDI’s diversity by supporting individuals and families from lower-income households worldwide for whom paying the membership dues is a hardship.
+- Support FDI, including individuals and families from lower-income households worldwide for whom paying DDC membership dues is a hardship.

 For More Information